chocolatey/choco/docs/generated/CommandsNew.md

        explicity proxy (`--proxy` or config setting).
 Overrides the default proxy bypass on local setting of 'True'.
 Available in 0.10.4+.

+     --log-file=VALUE
+     Log File to output to in addition to regular loggers.
+Available in 0.1- 0.8+.

  -a, --auto, --automaticpackage
      AutomaticPackage - Generate automatic package instead of normal.
        Defaults to false